Squaar/FileTransfer/readme.md

 server [port]

 - port - The port to listen on.
 Defaults to 54321.

+Options -

+- -v, -V - Instructs the server to be more verbose with its output.

 If the server is instructed to save a file it recieves, it will save them into the current directory with the name given to the client.
 It will overwrite files with the same name!